-The most important mods to make your KLX110 are:
+The most important upgrades to make your KLX110 better are:

 The stock suspension is set up for kids that weigh around 100 lbs (45kg) or less.
-Depending on how much you can spend, there’s a number of options to stiffen up your KLX110.
+Depending on how much you can spend, there are a number of options to stiffen up your KLX110.

 Why do you need stiffer suspension?
 If you leave the stock suspension on your bike and ride it hard, it will bottom out easily.
 Bottoming out the suspension puts a lot more stress on the rest of the bike chassis.